MARY FLANNERY O'CONNOR

 The Catholic Novelist in the Protestant South, 1963

 1 Regis Martin STD.
-On the Writings of Flannery O'Connor.
-Commemorative Lecture on the Eightieth Birthday Celebration of Mary Flannery O'Connor, Savannah, Georgia, March 2005.
+The Writings of Flannery O'Connor.
+Commemorative Lecture on the 80th Birthday Celebration of Mary Flannery O'Connor, Savannah, Georgia, March 2005.

 2 The Flannery O'Connor Childhood Home Foundation.
 Paintings by and courtesy of Preston Russell MD.
 If you wish to support Flannery's heritage, please consider a tax-deductible donation to her home at 207 East Charlton Street, Savannah, Georgia, 31401.

 3 Flannery O'Connor.
 Mystery and Manners, Occasional Prose.
 Sally and Robert Fitzgerald (Editors).
 Farrar, Straus & Giroux, New York, 1969.

 4 The Complete Stories of Flannery O'Connor, with an introduction by Robert Giroux.
 Farrar, Straus & Giroux, New York, 1971.